MakerLabsVan/ACM/acm-web/README.md

 # Installation
 1. Install Python 3 and Flask
 2. Install PySerial, GSpread, and Flask-SocketIO modules
+3. Follow OAuth2 procedure in GSpread documentation
+   In the database.py file, adjust the relative path to the JSON keyfile if needed.
+   `            credentials = ServiceAccountCredentials.from_json_keyfile_name('../../acm-dashboard.json', scope)`
-3. App is started by entering "python3 server.py"
+4. App is started by running `python3 server.py`